-Every week I work with several children and teens struggling with
+Every week I work with children who present with:

-Anxiety Disorders, Depression, Grief, Obsessive-Compulsive Disorder, Sleep issues, and trauma.
-I also work with children and teens on the Autism Spectrum.
+Anxiety Disorders, Aggression, Depression, Grief, Giftedness, Different Learners, Obsessive-Compulsive Disorder, phobias, Separation Anxiety, Sleep issues, Transgender, and children on the Autism Spectrum.

 A solutions-focused approach is often more direct than play therapy, though most often the two are used together – especially in situations where a child is anxious, is overcome with a phobia, or has suffered some form of trauma.
 Cognitive Behavioral, Exposure with Response Prevention, and Mindfulness practices are taught to the children to support them in learning coping skills and build empowerment over their struggles.
 These practices address nervous system dysregulation, which often surfaces with symptoms of anxiety such as OCD, and Generalized Anxiety Disorder, and ADD/ADHD.
 Children who adopt these practices early find themselves better equipped to deal with obstacles and struggles with the future, and gain a solid foundation with which to face the daily challenges found in various social situations.